 Once you are found disabled, the Administration allows a trial work period of 9 months of work before your income can be used as proof that you are no longer disabled.

 You should always contact your attorney for specific advice that applies to your situation when you decide to work, and keep your attorney updated on monthly earnings, hours, duties, and any special accommodations your employer makes for you.
 How work income is handled depends on whether you have an SSI, SSDI, or SSI/SSDI claim.
 Seek individualized explanation of the differences and how they apply to your case.

 What will I get, if I am found eligible for benefits?

-If you are eligible for SSI only, your monthly benefit will be no more than $750 per month, and Medicaid.
+If you are eligible for SSI only, your monthly benefit will be no more than $794 per month (as of 2021), and Medicaid.
 You will also receive a back-award for the months after you applied for benefits or were found disabled (whichever is most recent), minus your attorney’s fee.